andresramirezzz/LanguageHUB/README.md

 Done!
 Run the code to use LanguageHUB again.

 ## Roadmap
-We are planning on improving the program display, make it more like an app and not just a Python program.
+We are planning on improving the program display, make it more like an app and not just a basic Python interface.
 In addition, we would like to include PDF translator and audio translator for the next version.
+These two features require more programming knowledge, so we are open to any suggestions!

 ## Authors
 Rubén Segura: [Github](https://github.com/rubensegu)